 The minimum for finding nutrient dense eggs is a label of pasture raised.
 This means the chickens are given at least 108 square feet of pasture.
 However many of the eggs listed below go beyond this standard.

 A great option for pasture eggs is your local farmers market.
 You’re buying locally and might even be able to visit the farms yourself to find out if the hens are truly pastured.
-For those who don’t have that option, here are 9 options for pasture raised eggs you can find in supermarkets in alphabetical order:
+For those who don’t have that option, here in alphabetical order are 10 pasture raised eggs you can find in supermarkets:

 Alexandre Family Farms is a farm in Humboldt, CA known for its A2 dairy from fourth generation dairy farmers.
 They now also have a line of pastured eggs raised on their year round green grasses.
 Additionally, Alexandre is committed to regenerative agriculture.